kmacintosh/syrian-refugees/syrian-refugees.md

 Intermediate datasets are available here [https://github.com/kmacintosh/syrian-refugees/tree/master/output](https://github.com/kmacintosh/syrian-refugees/tree/master/output).

-## UNHCR Visualization Effectiveness
+## Question 1.
+UNHCR Visualization Effectiveness

-I think the interactive visualization is effective in a few ways, but it also doesn’t answer some of the questions I am interested in.
+>I think the interactive visualization is effective in a few ways, but it also doesn’t answer some of the questions I am interested in.

-Overall, the visualization is pleasing to the eye, balanced and has good visual hierarchy.
+>Overall, the visualization is pleasing to the eye, balanced and has good visual hierarchy.
 I think the start screen is very effective.
 Before you’ve even clicked on anything, it tells the user what the variables are, what they can display and filter for and generally how to operate the visualization.
 The start screen itself is semi-transparent, allowing the user to take in the map elements, with instruction, without getting overwhelmed by all the elements.
 To me, at first, this seemed like a minor and inconsequential thing, but upon further reflection I think that without it the map would be more difficult to navigate and I think the map user would be more likely overwhelmed and shut down.

-I also like the detailed definition of the variables they are mapping, giving the audience the specific conventions that define the terms.
+>I also like the detailed definition of the variables they are mapping, giving the audience the specific conventions that define the terms.
 Additionally, each term is accompanied by a colour-coded sidebar relating it to its representative colour on the map.
 This is very effective.
 Without this, the dense text would be more onerous to get through.
 Being able to visually associate it with the spatial visualization helps to parse the information more efficiently.

-The pie chart/proportional circle symbolization is appropriate and the transparency of the symbols manages to limit cluttering of overlapping circles.
+>The pie chart/proportional circle symbolization is appropriate and the transparency of the symbols manages to limit cluttering of overlapping circles.

-For the data that this visualization displays, it is effective.
+>For the data that this visualization displays, it is effective.
 I would like to be see more, however, knowing how much data they have; for instance, the breakdown by country of ‘Persons of Concern’ within a country.
 For the level of detail and effectiveness of the visualization, it does seem that the available visualization are somewhat basic.

 # Load R packages